 Remember that the planner is meant to improve YOUR life, so it should be perfect for YOU.
 Don’t choose a planner just because your friend, relative, co-worker, or next-door neighbour recommended it.

-Your Guide for Choosing a Planner
+Your Guide to Choosing a Planner

 Take a few minutes to shop around online or in person for planners.
 You’ll notice that there are a LOT of options out there.
 The reason is because everyone is different.
 This guide is meant to provide options, so that no matter who you are and what preferences you have, you can choose a planner that works for you.